fedragon/dns-sinkhole/README.md

 # sinkhole

-Acts as a DNS sinkhole, receiving DNS queries and returning non-routable addresses for blacklisted domains.
-It resolves legitimate DNS queries using a (configurable) fallback DNS server.
+Acts as a DNS sinkhole, receiving DNS queries and returning non-routable addresses for blacklisted domains; legitimate DNS queries are forwarded to a (configurable) fallback DNS resolver.

-Conceptually inspired by [pi-hole](https://github.com/pi-hole/pi-hole), but without most of its features 😆.

 It can (optionally) expose an HTTP endpoint to provide metrics to a Prometheus server (see configuration options).

 ## Motivation

 One day I started reading the [Running pi-hole on a Raspberry Pi](https://www.raspberrypi.com/tutorials/running-pi-hole-on-a-raspberry-pi/) tutorial... and writing my own DNS sinkhole sounded like an interesting pet project, so here we are.

+## Current limitations

+At the time of writing, the sinkhole can only resolve uncompressed, A-type, Internet-class queries containing a single question: any other query will be forwarded to the fallback DNS resolver.

 ## Usage